 7 Examples Of Nonverbal Behavior And What We Can Learn From Them

-Let’s face it: humans are complicated, and so is our communication.
-Facial expressions, gestures, tone of voice, body language, and even the emojis we text to friends: all of these nonverbal tools allow us to convey information and emotions without uttering a word.
+Human beings can be complex, and so is our communication.
+Facial expressions, gestures, body language, and even the emojis we text to friends—all of these nonverbal tools allow us to convey information and emotions without uttering a word.

-If you’re digging for answers to these questions, read on for answers – as well as examples to help you understand the complexity and nuance of nonverbal communication.
-There’s lots to learn from the ways we tell information and assess other people, all without the use of spoken or written language.
+Below, we’ll explore answers to these questions and examples to help you understand the complexity and nuance of nonverbal communication.
+There’s a lot to learn from the ways we communicate information and understand other people, all without the use of spoken or written language.

 Nonverbal Behavior Vs. Nonverbal Communication

-The American Psychological Association (APA) describes nonverbal communication as the act of conveying information without the use of words.
-People often using this phrase interchangeably with nonverbal behavior, which describes any actions that indicate an individual’s attitudes or feelings without speech.
+The American Psychological Association (APA) describes nonverbal communication as “the act of conveying information without the use of words.”
+People often use this phrase interchangeably with nonverbal behavior, which describes “actions that indicate an individual’s attitudes or feelings without speech.”
 This includes facial expression as well as a person’s gaze, the distance they maintain between themselves and others, and even posture.
 In general, these two terms are often synonymous, but nonverbal behaviors or actions are not always intended for, or understood by, other people.
-For clarity, think of nonverbal communication as a subset of nonverbal behavior, which can be:
+For clarity, you might think of nonverbal communication as a subset of nonverbal behavior, which can be:

 Perceived consciously by the sender or receiver